-Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Skill Levels/Milestones R5 and W5.
+Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Milestone R5 and W5.

 This course assists students in preparing for the process of competing for an entry-level firefighter position.
 The course includes simulated written exams, oral interviews and a variety of physical ability tests, including the Candidate Physical Ability Test (CPAT), Biddle, and other firefighter physical ability examinations.
 Topics include general knowledge of firefighter principles considered for written tests, interview techniques, principles of exercise, and task-specific exercise training.
 This course is intended for students preparing to enter a firefighter academy, fire academy graduates and students who are interested in sharpening their skills for entry-level fire department testing procedures.
 (FT) AA/AS; CSU.

-101 Fire Protection Organization 3 hours lecture, 3 units Grade Only
+101 Fire Protection Organization

-Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Skill Levels/Milestones R5 and W5; Mathematics 34A with a grade of "C" or better, or equivalent or Skill Level/Milestone M20.
+Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Milestone R5 and W5.